 A cowlick is a tuft of hair that shoots up in a different direction than the rest of the hair.
 Cowlicks are very visible and common among men since men usually have short hair, so any stray or errant lock is easily visible.
-Most guys have cowlicks located on the crown of the head, but cowlicks can appear on the various part of the head.

 Identify Your Cowlick